invoke-ai/InvokeAI/docs/installation/INSTALLING_MODELS.md

   to need a custom configuration, in which case the place you downloaded it from will tell you what to use instead.
 For example, the runwayML custom inpainting model requires the file `configs/stable-diffusion/v1-inpainting-inference.yaml`.
-  (This is already inclued in the InvokeAI distribution and configured automatically for you by the `preload_models.py` script.
+  This is already inclued in the InvokeAI distribution and is configured automatically for you by the `preload_models.py` script.

 * vae